xavidelamo/mgci-docs/docs/source/r.rst

 Introduction
 ------------

 This tutorial explains in detail how to run the R-MGCI :sub:`beta` step-by-step using Costa Rica as an example.
-It uses the 90m resolution Digital ELevation Model (DEM) from Copernicus `(COP-DEM_GLO-90) <https://spacedata.copernicus.eu/web/cscda/dataset-details?articleId=394198>`_ to create the mountain descriptor layer and land cover datasets from the  `European Space Agency (ESA) Climate Change Initiative (CCI) land cover datasets <https://maps.elie.ucl.ac.be/CCI/viewer/>`_to create the vegetation descriptor layer.
+It uses the 90m resolution Digital ELevation Model (DEM) from Copernicus `(COP-DEM_GLO-90) <https://spacedata.copernicus.eu/web/cscda/dataset-details?articleId=394198>`_ to create the mountain descriptor layer and land cover datasets from the  `European Space Agency (ESA) Climate Change Initiative (CCI) land cover datasets <https://maps.elie.ucl.ac.be/CCI/viewer/>`_ to create the vegetation descriptor layer.
 If using QGIS-MGCI for official purposes, it is recommended that users use nationally appropriate data sources if available.

 The MGCI module has five main steps, and the index will be calculated based on the user inputs:

 -  Area of interest selection
 -  Vegetation descriptor
 -  Mountain descriptor
 -  Real surface area
 -  MGCI results

 Before starting with the steps to calculate MGCI, install and load the required packages, and set your working folder.